#

 When Sony Pictures was hacked some of the most damaging data was not the publication of upcoming movie scripts or financial data but the internal memos and emails discussing various Hollywood figures.
 The full extent of the damage to Sony Pictures is still unknown.
 A financial figure relating to class actions for the loss of PII will eventually be calculated but what about the lasting impact on their client and partner relationships?
 Will Sony Pictures be a no-go studio for some writers, actors or directors in future?

 Rules and regulations are often the driver for a project to protect sensitive data.
 However, it should not start and stop with solely the “standard” data types.
-This is particularly important in a time when it is easier than ever before to collaborate and share information thanks to cloud-based file storage like Dropbox and OneDrive, and social collaboration tools such as Teams or Slack.
+This is particularly important in a time when it is easier than ever before to collaborate and share information thanks to cloud-based file storage like SharePoint Online, and social collaboration tools such as Teams and Slack.

 Insider Threats and Your Data